 We raised our concerns over the albino snake with the PR lady and she told us not to worry because they have over TWENTY albino constrictors who all looked the same.
 Twenty fully grown, albino snakes.

 Suspicious?
 Yes, but I couldn’t find any staff members to ask.
-Quite frankly I don’t believe her and I think this is another example of how Thai culture abuses animals for human entertainment.
+Quite frankly I don’t believe her and I think this is an example of how Thai culture potentially abuses animals for human entertainment.